 Job interview questions

 When you apply for a job, you will get asked some job interview questions.
 You will be asked about your skills and experience.
-There are some questions many employers ask.
+Every interview is different.
+But, there are some questions many employers ask.
 Practice answering the most common job interview questions.
 Practice will help you do well!

 Here are 5 questions that many employers will ask you:

 This is the first question you will get asked at every interview.
 Briefly describe the jobs you have had and talk about what your best skills are.
 If you went to school, talk about what you studied.
-Don’t talk for too long, and finish up with the present.
+Don’t talk for too long, and finish up with something that you are feeling or doing now.
 For example, you can say you are excited to be applying for this job.

 What do you know about this organization (or business)?

-When you are asked this question, talk about the positive things you know and what you like about the company.
+When you are asked this question, talk about the positive things you know.
+Say what you like about the company.
 Prepare for this question by looking at the employer’s website.
 Read about the company’s goals and what projects they are working on.
-If the company does not have a website, use websites Glassdoor or Yelp.
+If the company does not have a website, use Glassdoor or Yelp.
 They may tell you what other people think about the company.

 Why should we hire you?